 Where can I get more advice about cancelling a loan agreement?

-You might find it useful to refer to the Citizen’s Advice Bureau (CAB) webpages, ‘Your rights when you borrow money’.
-You can also post a query from the same page and a CAB adviser will email you written advice.
+You might find it useful to refer to the Citizen’s Advice Bureau (CAB) Borrowing Money webpages.
+You can also chat online with a CAB adviser about loan or debt issues.
 The ‘Which’ website also has details about your rights to cancel a loan agreement.

 As explained in the Advice and Counselling Service Student Loans and Shariah law webpage, Islamic Sharia law prohibits "Riba", which means the paying and receiving of interest for profit.
 The prohibition is usually applied to excessive or unreasonable interest, but is sometimes deemed to include the commercial rate of interest paid on a bank overdraft or credit card.
 Occasionally, even the inflation-only interest that is paid on student loans for undergraduates is seen as Riba, although there are many Islamic scholars who do not see it this way.